 Financial Instruments Financial instruments are recorded at fair value at initial recognition.

 In subsequent years, financial instruments are reported at cost or amortized cost less impairment.
 All other financial instruments are reported at cost or amortized cost less impairment.
 Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items measured at fair value and charged to the financial instrument for those measured at amortized cost.

-Contributed Services Financial assets are tested for impairment when indicators of impairment exist.
+Financial assets are tested for impairment when indicators of impairment exist.
 When a significant change in the expected timing or amount of the future cash flows of the financial asset is identified, the carrying amount of the financial asset is reduced and the amount of the write-down is recognized in net income.
 A previously recognized impairment loss may be reversed to the extent of the improvement, provided it is not greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously, and the amount of the reversal is recognized in net income.
-Inventory Volunteers contribute many hours per year to assist the Canadian Pony Club in carrying out its activities.
-Due to the difficulty of determining their fair value, contributed services are not recognized in the financial statements.
-Use of estimates Inventory includes badges, pins and various other supplies.
-Cost is determined using the first-in first-out method.